 This competition is currently CLOSED.
-Instructions and the deadline for the 2018 competition will be posted in October 2017.
+Look for updates in Fall 2017.

 *Applications submitted in February 2017 may be used to support work in summer 2017, fall 2017 and/or spring 2018.